BrainImAccs/fatbACPC/README.md

 ```
  -i --input [arg]    Directory containing the DICOM input files.
 Required.
  -k --keep-workdir   After running, copy the temporary work directory into the input directory.
- -c --cleanup        After running, empty the source directory (reference DICOM and translation matrix are kept)
+ -c --cleanup        After running, empty the source directory (reference DICOM, translation matrices and logs are kept).
+ -t --total-cleanup  After running, delete the source directory.
- -p --no-pacs        Do not send the results to the PACS.
+ -n --no-pacs        Do not send the results to the PACS.
  -v                  Enable verbose mode, print script as it is executed.
  -d --debug          Enables debug mode.
  -h --help           This page.